Egg Salad Without Mayo (+ a surprising substitute)

 How To Make Egg Salad Without Mayo

-1. Add the sour cream, seasonings, Dijon, scallions, and capers to a medium-sized mixing bowl.
+1. Add the sour cream, seasonings, Dijon, scallions, and capers to a mixing bowl.

-2. Stir well and add additional caper juice to thin out the sauce, if needed. * see notes
+2. Stir well and add more caper juice to thin the sauce if needed. * see notes

-3. Add the eggs and gently fold them in.
-I use a small spatula to avoid breaking them up too much.
+3. Add the eggs and gently fold them with a small spatula to avoid breaking them.

-4. Taste the salad and adjust the salt and pepper.
-(The capers & juice provided enough for us)
+4. Taste the salad and adjust the salt.
+(The capers & juice provided enough salt for us.)

 Tips For Success

 • Caper juice is needed to thin out the sauce, but it’s very salty.
 I added three teaspoons, but you may like it with one teaspoon.
-Add a little at a time until it tastes to your liking.
+Add a little at a time until it tastes the way you like.

 • It’s crucial to use full-fat sour cream for this recipe.
-Without mayonnaise, it provides the extra fat the recipe needs.
+Without mayonnaise, the recipe lacks the extra fat it needs.
 If you’re concerned about calories, sour cream is much lower in calories than mayonnaise.

 • I’ve tried every method imaginable for making hard-boiled eggs easier to peel.
 After trying all of them, I’ve found one thing to be consistently true.
 Fresh eggs do not peel as well as older eggs.
 Use the oldest eggs in your refrigerator to ensure easier peeling.